 Another year, another post wondering where all the time has gone!
 The Coffee Spot celebrates its seventh birthday today!
 I launched the Coffee Spot exactly seven years on Friday, 28th September 2012 (at 14.15 to be precise) with a vague idea that it might become a useful resource for coffee (shop) lovers and an entertaining way for me to spend (some of) my spare time.
 Little did I know just how much the Coffee Spot would take over my life!

 In the Coffee Spot’s seventh year, I published 240 times (up on 219 since last time), covering 185 Coffee Spots of various sorts, with the remaining posts covering coffee events, roasters, my travels and the Coffee Spot Awards.
 Since 2016, the contents of Coffee Spot has been largely shaped by my work travels and the last 12 months have been no different, with six major overseas trips, and short jaunts to Rome and Prague.
 Despite this travel, I only visited six countries outside the UK, including three visits to the USA and two to Japan (the other countries were Canada, China, Czechia and Italy).

-You can read a review of the Coffee Spot’s sixth year after the gallery.
+You can read a review of the Coffee Spot’s seventh year after the gallery.

 The Coffee Spot’s seventh year saw me continue my hectic travel schedule, which has seen me so busy that sometimes I just long for a week at home!
 I started the Coffee Spot’s seventh year having just returned from Chicago and a mammoth Midwest road trip.
 After a few weeks in the UK I was off again on my second around the world trip (the first having come in 2016, when I flew to Hong Kong, then Shanghai, and finally across the Pacific to Chicago before returning home again).
 This time I went the other way around, flying first to Montreal and then back to Tokyo for my second visit of the year.